ndangelo/type/_posts/blog/2016-01-25-push-wordpress-o…locean-with-bash.markdown

 ---
 layout: post
-title:  "Push WordPress and Ghost themes to DigitalOcean with bash script"
+title:  Push WordPress and Ghost themes to DigitalOcean with bash script
-date:   2016-01-25 09:50:41 +0200
-permalink: push-wordpress-or-ghost-themes-to-digitalocean-with-bash
 categories: post
 ---